omid/email_provider_validator/README.md

 ## Features

-The library provides the following functions.
+The library provides the following functions:

-`is_work_domain`: Checks if the given domain is a work email domain.
+- `is_work_domain`: Checks if the given domain is a work email domain.
-`is_work_email`: Checks if the given email address belongs to a work email domain.
+- `is_work_email`: Checks if the given email address belongs to a work email domain.

-These two functions will check depends on the features you enabled, if you enabled the `free` feature, it will check if the email is not a free email, if you enabled the `disposable` feature, it will check if the email is not a disposable email.
+These two functions will check depending on the features you enabled, if you enabled the `free` feature, it will check if the email is not free, if you enabled the `disposable` feature, it will check if the email is not disposable.
-And if you enabled both, it will check if the email is not a free email and not a disposable email.
+And if you enable both, it will check if the email is not free and not disposable.

 ### Free Email Validation

-Enable the `free` feature to include functionality related to free email validation, e.g: `gmail.com`.
+Enable the `free` feature to include functionality related to free email validation, e.g.: `gmail.com`.
-The module includes a pre-generated list of free email domains, and the following functions are provided:
+The module includes a pre-generated list of free email domains and the following functions are provided:

 - `is_free_domain`: Checks if the given domain is a free email domain.
 - `is_free_email`: Checks if the given email address belongs to a free email domain.

 ### Disposable Email Validation

-Enable the "disposable" feature to include functionality related to disposable/temporary email validation, e.g: `temp-mail.org`.
+Enable the "disposable" feature to include functionality related to disposable/temporary email validation, e.g.: `temp-mail.org`.
-The module includes a pre-generated list of disposable email domains, and the following functions are provided:
+The module includes a pre-generated list of disposable email domains and the following functions are provided:

 - `is_disposable_domain`: Checks if the given domain is a disposable email domain.
 - `is_disposable_email`: Checks if the given email address belongs to a disposable email domain.

-This feature is disabled by default, because the list of disposable email domains is large and may not be necessary for all use cases.
+This feature is disabled by default because the list of disposable email domains is large and may not be necessary for all use cases.

 ## Usage